 - event name;

 - further instructions.

 For more information on this type of trigger email, please refer to our "Event email marketing" blog post.

 In order to confirm your customer’s order or a purchase, we send out an order confirmation email.

 How to write order and shipping confirmation emails

 Besides all typical obligatory ingredients for trigger emails, order confirmation emails should mention:

-Reservation confirmation emails
+Reservation/booking confirmation emails